larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

-The Board of Directors of the IETF Administration LLC (IETF LLC) has fiduciary duty for the overall organization, which includes the duty to protect the organization from legal risk that may arise from illegal, vulgar, or manifestly harassing behavior of IETF participants.
+The Board of Directors of the IETF Administration LLC (IETF LLC) has fiduciary duty for the overall organization, which includes the duty to protect the organization from serious legal risk that may arise from the behavior of IETF participants.

-This protection MAY include the need for the LLC to take emergency moderation actions.
-These emergency actions are expected to be extremely rare, of temporary nature, and the incidents that required them SHOULD be immediately raised with the moderator team to let them determine any follow-up or more permanent moderation action.
-These incidents and the taken emergency action SHOULD also be communicated to the IETF community.
+This protection MAY include the need for the IETF LLC to take emergency moderation actions.
+These emergency actions are expected to be taken only when the IETF LLC has received legal advice that such action is necessary, and therefore extremely rare in frequency.
+Some examples of where this might be necessary are:

+- Someone making credible threat of harm to other IETF participants.
+- Someone using IETF mailing lists and/or websites to share content where publishing that content on IETF lists and/or websites brings serious legal risk.
+- Someone making credible threats of legal action where any form of interaction with them on IETF mailing lists may have serious legal consequences for the IETF.

+If any such action is taken, the IETF LLC MUST inform the IESG as soon as possible and SHOULD provide full details of the subject of the action, nature of the action, reason for the action and expected duration, except where it receives legal advice to the contrary.
+The IETF LLC SHOULD also inform the moderator team and IETF community, except where it receives legal advice to the contrary.

+Any such action taken by the IETF under this section of this policy, is not subject to the rest of the policy in this document

 # Changes to Existing RFCs